 To make pinning easy, you should install the pinning tool on your web browser toolbar.

-Here are some examples of board I have created:
+Here are some examples of boards I have created:

 - Pinterest in the Classroom